yiyiwii/jumpstart-angular/Readme.md

 Angular supports:

-* Interpolation

-It uses `{{value}}` inside a UI element.
+* Interpolation: it uses `{{value}}` inside a UI element.
 The text between the braces (a template expression) is the name of a component property.

-* Property binding

-Used to bind values to the DOM properties of the HTML elements.
+* Property binding: used to bind values to the DOM properties of the HTML elements.
 Are evaluated on every browser event and any changes made to the objects in the event are applied to the properties.

 * Event binding